Muslim conquests in the Indian subcontinent: Effect on Hindu learning

 The destruction of temples and educational institutions, the killings of learned monks and the scattering of students, led to a widespread decline in Hindu education.
 With the fall of Hindu kings, science research and philosophy faced some setbacks due to a lack of funding, royal support, and an open environment.
 Despite unfavourable treatment under the Muslim rule, Brahmanical education continued and was also patronised by rulers like Akbar and others.
 Bukka Raya I, one of the founders of Vijaynagar Empire, had taken steps to rehabilitate Hindu religious and cultural institutions which suffered a serious setback under Muslim rule.
 Buddhists centres of learning decayed, leading to the rise to prominence of Brahmanical institutions.

 While Sanskrit language and research on Vedantic philosophy faced a period of struggle, with Muslim rulers often targeting well-established and well-known educational institutions that were often suffering at the time, the traditional educational institutions in villages continued as before, vernacular regional languages based on Sanskrit thrived.
 A lot of Vedantic literature got translated into these languages between 12th to 15th centuries.

 Muhammad bin-Qasim and the Chach Nama

-Muslim conquest of the Indian subcontinent began in early 8th century CE with a Muhammad ibn Qasim-led army.
+Muslim conquest of the Indian subcontinent began in the early 8th century CE with a Muhammad ibn Qasim-led army.
 This campaign is narrated in the Chach Nama by Bakr Kūfī, a 13th-century manuscript which claimed to be based on an earlier Arabic record.